-Peter is the Founder and Principal of The Alignment Partnership (TAP), a management consulting firm founded in 2001; the Founder and Director of Enixa, a world first digital system for transformation; and an Adjunct Professor of Management at Macquarie Business School.
+Peter is the Founder and Principal of The Alignment Partnership (TAP), a management consulting firm founded in 2001, and an Adjunct Professor of Management at Macquarie Business School.

 IT'S NEVER BEEN MORE DIFFICULT TO LEAD

 Leaders must deliver on their agreed results, no matter the context they inherit or face; excuses are not tolerated for long by demanding stakeholders.
 As a result, leaders come under enormous pressure to perform, with limited resources and restricted time.
 Compounding this pressure is the increasingly complex and ambiguous world we live in.
 Leaders are expected to make more decisions, more quickly, from more inputs than at any time in history.